Xianru Han

 Biography

-I am a Ph.D. candidate in the Department of Agricultural and Resource Economics at the University of Maryland.
+I am a fifth-year Ph.D. candidate in the Department of Agricultural and Resource Economics at the University of Maryland.
 I am an environmental and energy economist with a major focus on distributional effect of environmental policy and heterogeneous responses to environmental risk.

 Interests